wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/message-boxes/includes/2-message-boxes.md

 ![output function workspace](..\media\output-function-workspace.png)

 Based on the data size and the time it takes to process each entry, this Process may take a lot of time to complete - therefore, the user might prefer a high-level overview of how far the Process has progressed, for example, which claim it's currently working on.
-This can be achieved by using the **Display Notification** Action, which displays a message on the notification window during execution:
+This can be achieved by using the **Display Notification** Action, which displays a message on the notification window while running:

 ![display notification action properties](..\media\display-notification-action-properties.png)

 ![output function workspace continued](..\media\output-function-workspace-continued.png)

-Also, when the Process is finished, we could add a message informing the user that the Process has been executed, and mention the number of claims processed:
+Also, when the Process is finished, we could add a message informing the user that the Process has run, and mention the number of claims processed:

 ![display message action properties](..\media\display-message-action-properties.png)